Sathiya Sothanai: Reception

-The film received mixed to positive reviews from critics.

 Gopinath Rajendran of The Hindu gave a mixed review stating, "Unlike the director's first film Oru Kidayin Karunai Manu, the simple premise of Sathiya Sothanai doesn't allow the film to do justice to its noble theme."
 Logesh Balachandran of The Times of India gave the film 2.5 out of 5 stars and wrote, "Sathya Sodhanai is the film that impresses us in parts but could have definitely been better."

 Navein Darshan of Cinema Express gave a mixed review stating, "This drama on test of virtue, tests your patience."
 A critic from Dinamalar gave the film 2.75 out of 5 and praised the technicians.
 A critic from Nakkheeran gave the film a positive review and called it a boon to Tamil cinema.

 A critic from Vikatan gave the film a mixed review and described it as a kind of patience test, even though the comedy segments mostly work.
 Mohanraj Manivelan of ABP Live Tamil gave it 2.5 out of 5.